the WORLDby how you

 Elegantees "mission statement is to provide hope to survivors of sex trafficking in Nepal.
 A positive source of income that reinforces independence, a healthy self-image, and confidence restores lives one elegant tee at a time."
 They sell truly elegant women's tops and clothing.
 They also offer gift cards.

 Three Cords Haiti (inspired by Ecclesiastes 4:9-12) vision is "to bring life transformation through an artisan business that focuses on employing Haitians with disabilities, as well as at-risk women."
-They make lots of cool potential Mother's Day gifts including beautiful totes, purses, pocket tees and more!
+They sell beautiful totes which make great Mother's Day gifts through ViBella Jewelry (just search for "tote").
 (My mom loved the Three Cords tote I bought her :)

 Market Haiti is " a market place designed to empower & market Haitian artisans in their work".
 They "are officially endorsed by the Apparent Project, and are also working with other artisans in Haiti to make a difference in the lives of working families."
 They sell beautiful earrings and other jewelry, perfect for a Mother's Day gift.